MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-connectorcrawler.md

 |schema |DataSourceSchema |Schema of connection.
 This can be used by the connector to identify the property which is content and set it. |
 |previousCrawlStartTimeInUtc |Timestamp |DateTime value of previous crawl start time in UTC.
 This value can be used in first incremental crawl.
 For subsequent calls checkpoint value should be used. |

+#### IncrementalCrawlStreamBit

-**IncrementalCrawlStreamBit**: Response model containing the item, status indicating success/failures if any and the indicator/checkpoint for the item being crawled during incremental crawl.
+Response model containing the item, status indicating success/failures if any and the indicator/checkpoint for the item being crawled during incremental crawl.

 |Property |Type |Description |
 |:----------|:-------------|:----------|